JCloudYu/paraemu/README.md

 ### Noun Definition ###

-* Group: total workspace in config
+* Group: Total workspace in config.
-* Task: each child process in config
+* Task: Each child process in config.
-* Job: detailed work in each child process
+* Job: Detailed work in each child process.

 ---